Spanish timeshare claims forging ahead despite confusion over Supreme Court decision

 “However, money talks.
 As we reported in July last year, the RDO was carrying out large-scale lobbying, funded by major businesses including Marriott Vacation Club, to overturn this protective legislation.

 “For timeshare companies, this minor victory may look like a good return on their lobbying spend through the RDO.
-For the ‘little guy’ who was pressured or mis-sold by these powerful, deep-pocketed organisations, it’s just one more blow to take.
+For the ‘little guy’ who was pressured or mis-sold by these powerful, deep-pocketed organisations, it’s one more blow to absorb.

 “You can rely on ECC to stand with you and fight for your rights.
 While there may be new regulations, there are always viable routes to claim for clients who are victims of consumer abuse.”

-Anyone with questions about how this ruling could affect their claim can get in touch with our team for a more in-depth update.
+Anyone with questions about how the 30 October 2025 Spanish Supreme Court ruling could affect their claim can get in touch with our team for a more in-depth update.